 Assyrian people are from all over the Middle East and many other parts of the world, so our food is as diverse as the regions we live in.
-It's hard to find one recipe for an Assyrian dish that we'll all agree is the definitively authentic one.
+It's hard to find one recipe for a dish that we'll all agree is the definitively authentic one.
 Baklawa is really representative of this diversity: Most Middle Eastern and Mediterranean regions have their own version of baklawa with different ingredients, preparations, presentations, and pronunciations ("baklawa," "baklava," "baqlawa," etc.), and so baklawa varies from one Assyrian family to another.

 There are literally thousands of possible combinations: baklawa can be layered with just about any kind of nut, most often pistachios, walnuts, or almonds.
 The sugar solution can be made from any combination of several different sugars, but usually includes some amount of honey.
 Rosewater or orange blossom water can be added to the syrup.
 All sorts of warm, sweet spices can be added, such as cloves, cinnamon, and cardamom.
 The dough is made with pastries ranging from delicate, crispy filo dough to soft, bready crust.
 It can be molded or cut into many beautiful shapes.

-Among so many perfect combinations, it's hard to go wrong, but my Nana Romy makes a very special version that stands out as one of the best.
+Among so many perfect combinations, it's hard to go wrong, but my grandmother, Romy, makes a very special version that stands out as one of the best.
 Most importantly, it's delicious.
 She uses 100% honey for the syrup along with some powdered sugar in the walnut mixture.
 She uses a combination of walnuts and pistachios, imbuing it with richness, color, and balance.
 And she uses cardamom, which gives it a really special flavor that reminds us all of the way her kitchen smells.

 While enjoying this baklawa is absolutely delightful, I also love this recipe's no-nonsense attitude, which demystifies the whole process.
 The recipe completely eliminates the most tedious step: individually brushing each of the dozens of filo sheets with butter before they dry out.
 No damp tea towel or pastry brush is necessary here, since it takes literally 5 minutes to deal with the filo.
 This is accomplished by slicing all the way through the layers of dough and walnuts, pouring clarified butter over the top, and then baking it.
 Butter seeps all the way through each layer, making its way to the center of each piece as it bakes and resulting in perfectly cooked baklawa without the tedious layering.
 And by slicing through before baking, you don't end up shattering the delicately crispy tops before serving.
 The whole thing comes together so perfectly.
 There is not a thing I would change.